Friday, January 30, 2026

 This finding is significant because granite formation typically requires water and plate tectonics—conditions absent on the Moon.
 The presence of such a large granite deposit suggests that the Moon’s geological history may be more complex than previously understood.
 Dr. Siegler remarked, “If you don’t have water, it takes extreme situations to make granite.
 So, here’s this system with no water, and no plate tectonics—but you have granite.”

-The discovery was detailed in a study published in the journal Nature on July 5, 2023.
+The discovery was detailed in a study published in the journal Nature.
 The research team utilized microwave frequency data to measure heat below the surface of the Compton-Belkovich volcanic complex, leading to the identification of the granite mass.

 What Makes Granite Unique?